-Stellenbosch is a university town with a population of 90,000, not including students.
+Stellenbosch is a charming university town with a population of 90,000, not including students.
 It is ideally situated in the heart of the Cape Winelands, surrounded by the magnificent mountains of the Jonkershoek Valley.
 Stellenbosch is conveniently located 20 minutes from the nearest beaches and 30 minutes east of Cape Town (the second largest city in South Africa).
 The town was established in 1679, making it the oldest in South Africa.
-The look of Stellenbosch still reflects its colonial roots, as seen in the historic buildings.
-Despite the rustic qualities of the city, it is a modern city bustling with locals, students, and tourists.
+The look of Stellenbosch still reflects its colonial roots, as reflected in the historic buildings.
+Despite its rustic qualities, it is a modern city, bustling with locals, students, and tourists.
 The city offers a wide range of activities, including beautiful hiking trails in the mountains, winery tours, and the close access of beaches and Cape Town.